SHervoe-Hansen/website/content/post/protein_unfolding_EN/index.md

 ---
 title: "Protein Solvation Thermodynamics: The Unfolding Equilibrium (ENGLISH VERSION)"
-subtitle: An introduction to the perturbation of the structural stability of proteins by physicochemical means.
+subtitle: An introduction to the change in structural stability of proteins induced by physicochemical means.
 For a Japanese version [click here]().

 # Summary for listings and search engines
-summary: An introduction to the perturbation of the structural stability of proteins by physicochemical means.
+summary: An introduction to the change in structural stability of proteins induced by physicochemical means.

 # Link this post with a project
 projects: []